Due to Covid restrictions the office is closed, if you have an urgent query please contact: email@example.com

 As the population ages, the demand for high quality carers rises.
 By 2026 it’s predicted that the UK will need around 420,000 more carers, but with the current vacancy rate high and the amount of those showing interest in the care sector diminishing, it’s important that technology is utilised in order to help fill the gaps and provide the best social care possible.
-Some countries are already embracing technologies in their infancy such as smart home devices and robotics in order to enhance their care levels.
-Japan, for example, has made care bots prominent in its Shin-tomi nursing home and has committed to funding the development of more devices.

 Anne Kasey, Home Manager and Clinical Lead for maritime charity, the Royal Alfred Seafarers’ Society, discusses the importance of investing in training in the social care sector and how it benefits residents…

 It doesn’t matter which sector one operates in – having the right staff for the job is paramount to the success of any business.
 In the social care industry, this is more important than anywhere as staff are fundamental to the health and wellbeing of residents and have a duty of care to fulfil.

 Chancellor Phillip Hammond has announced the government’s Autumn Budget.
 He promised: “A budget for hard working families who live their lives far from this place and care little for the twists and turns of Westminster politics.”